GameTimeline

 Dating note

 Traditional date ~12,000 BC (Before Conquest).
-Citadel archmaesters treat all deep BC numbers as approximate.
+Citadel archmaesters treat deep BC numbers as approximate oral tradition copied millennia later.

 TV coverage